 The selection panel was Chaired by Hanna Harris, as commissioner of the exhibition, and consisted of Beatrice Galilee, an independent curator based in New York; Anniina Koivu, a writer, curator and educator based in Milan and Lausanne; Tuomas Siitonen, an architect, graphic designer and exhibition designer based in Helsinki; and Ilkka Suppanen, an architect and designer based in Milan and Helsinki.

 The work toward the production of the exhibition has started with the selected team.
 The exhibition concept will be announced in December 2019.

 The 17th International Architecture Exhibition of La Biennale di Venezia will open to the public on 23 May 2020 and close 29 November.
-For more information, please visit the Biennale website.
+For more information, please visit the Biennale’s website through this link.

 This is the second year running that Finland’s Ministry of Education and Culture has placed Archinfo Finland in charge of the Pavilion of Finland at the Biennale Architettura.
 Archinfo Finland made its debut on the Finnish Pavilion in 2018, with the exhibition Mind-Building, which presented an architectural history of the Finnish library movement curated by the Finnish academic Anni Vartola.

-Information on Finnish participation in the upcoming Biennale Architettura, including the Nordic Pavilion, which is jointly curated by the Museum of Finnish Architecture, Sweden’s National Centre for Architecture and Design ArkDes and The National Museum of Norway, will be compiled on Archinfo Finland’s website.
+Information on Finnish participation in the upcoming Biennale Architettura, including the Nordic Pavilion, which is jointly curated by the Museum of Finnish Architecture, Sweden’s National Centre for Architecture and Design ArkDes and The National Museum of Norway, will be compiled on Archinfo Finland’s.
+Visit through this link.